Munafiq: Types of hypocrisy

+Hadith

-Abdullah ibn Amr reported: The Messenger of Allah, peace and blessings be upon him, said, “There are four signs that make someone a pure hypocrite and whoever has them has a characteristic of hypocrisy until he abandons it: (1) when he speaks he lies; (2) when he makes a covenant he is treacherous; (3) when he makes a promise he breaks it; and (4) when he argues he is wicked.”
+Abdullah ibn Amr reported:The Messenger of Allah, peace and blessings be upon him, said: "There are four signs that make someone a pure hypocrite and whoever has them has a characteristic of hypocrisy until he abandons it: (1) when he speaks he lies; (2) when he makes a covenant he is treacherous; (3) when he makes a promise he breaks it; and (4) when he argues he is wicked."

 Munafiqun in the Quran

-The Quran has many verses discussing munāfiqūn, referring to them as more dangerous to Muslims than the worst non-Muslim enemies of Islam.
+The Quran has many verses discussing munafiqun, referring to them as more dangerous to Muslims than the worst non-Muslim enemies of Islam.

 In the Quran, the munafiqun are berated for their disloyalty towards the Muslims.
 They are described as seeking the subversion of Islam from within by dissembling a false allegiance.
 According to Surah 9:107-108 there was even a mosque of dissent that they built; this mosque was burned down by Muhammad.

-The 63rd chapter (surah) of the Quran is titled Al-Munafiqun.
+The 63rd chapter (Surah) of the Quran is titled al-Munafiqun.
 The chapter deals with the phenomenon of hypocrisy; it criticizes hypocrisy and condemns the hypocrites; the treachery of the hypocrites of Medina is exposed and rebuked; Muhammad is warned to beware of trusting the hypocrites; the hypocrites are cursed and declared reprobates; the hypocrites are threatened with expulsion from Medina.
-In Surah An-Nisa, verses 88-89 of the Quran, hypocrites are threatened with death.

-Traits of the Munafiqeen according to Hadith
+Traits of the Munafiqun according to Hadith

-Hadith (record of the words, actions attributed to Muhammad) describe several traits of a hypocrite and these traits include both apparent actions and his/her inner iman/faith like the following:
+Hadith—records of the words, actions explained by Muhammad—describe several traits of a hypocrite and these traits include both apparent actions and his/her inner Iman/faith like the following: